 Pending admission to the program, candidates may consider utilizing the UNF ISPP Checklist to track their progress.
 This checklist is for personal use only and is not required.

-Please see the ISPP Application Timeline.
+Please see the ISPP Application Deadlines & Timeline.

 The University of North Florida’s Department of Nutrition & Dietetics has agreed to accept five (5) candidates per cohort as part of this model.
 The potential candidate must submit an extensive list of various materials in a portfolio format to determine eligibility to participate in the program, types of supervised practice experiences that will be required, and previous experiences.
 Eligibility is determined only after all materials have been received AND the non-refundable $500 Portfolio Assessment Fee has been paid.

 Program completion is reached when the intern has successfully satisfied all rotation learning objectives, and supervised practice hours.
 Graduates are eligible to receive a verification form and take the examination to become a registered dietitian.
 Registration eligibility for dietitians is conducted through the Commission on Dietetic Registration (CDR) of the Academy of Nutrition & Dietetics (AND).